Nullptrf/honor-firmware-dumper/README.md

 # HONOR FIRMWARE DUMPER
-A tool for dumping Honor device firmware from connected computers without the device owners knowing.
+A tool for dumping Honor devices firmware.

 ### How to Install the Firmware Zip File from Dload: